-The animals exposed to Biohazards are housed in the Animal Biosafety Level 2 (ABSL-2) rooms.
-The entrance to these suites is restricted and properly labeled.
+The animals exposed to Biohazards are housed in the the compact of the entrance to these suites is restricted and properly labeled.
 The VMU staff is responsible for all animal care and maintenance of the animal housing and follows CDC/NIH quidelines: BMBL and the Guide.
 Special procedures and precautions, safety plans, and a SOP for animal care for animals exposed to potentially hazardous agents must be fully documented as part of the submission process of new protocols or amendments to the IACUC.
 The PI is responsible for providing a hazardous agent-specific plan to the VMC that emphasizes the management and safe animal practices to be utilized for the agent, including training for the VMU staff.
-Rodents in the ABSL 2 rooms are housed in a ventilated rack or static micro-isolator cages with filter tops.
+Rodents in the rooms are housed in a ventilated rack or static micro-isolator cages with filter tops.
 All cages are changed in biological safety cabinets.
 All caging, bedding, food, water, protective garments and sanitizing equipment are autoclaved.
 LATs wear gowns, gloves, shoe and head covers, and N95 respirators when working with the animals.
 All personnel working in this area are trained and advised of risks associated with each agent.